bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/feature-flags.md

 - **enable-deny-list**: Enables access control for denied users.
     - `deny-list-config-file` [Required]: The path to the file containing the list of users that should be denied access to the service. (default: `'config/deny-list-configuration.yaml'`, example: [deny-list-configuration.yaml](../config/deny-list-configuration.yaml)).

-## Connectors
-- **enable-connectors**: Enables Dinosaur Connectors.
-    - `mas-sso-base-url` [Required]: The base URL of the Keycloak instance to be used for authentication.
-    - `mas-sso-realm` [Required]: The Keycloak realm to be used for authentication.
-    - `connector-types` [Optional]: Directory containing connector type service URLs (default: `'config/connector-types'`).

 ## Database
 - **enable-db-debug**: Enables Postgres debug logging.